HCL-TECH-SOFTWARE/domino-one-touch-setup/README.md

 ## Date ranges support in Domino 14

+Since Domino 14 date ranges can be specified using the following format.

-Example schedule for a connection document
+### Example schedule for a connection document

 ```
      "Schedule": {